How To Choose the Perfect LED Light For Growing Indoor Plants

 Image: NextLight Mega LED grow light - 650W - white diodes, full spectrum

-In summary, the best lights for growing cannabis and any other crop will include red and blue LEDs (at the correct wavelengths) or a full-spectrum white light.
+In summary, the best lights for growing indoor plants will include red and blue LEDs (at the correct wavelengths) or a full-spectrum white light.
 UV diodes may be included to enhance a plant's physiological functions, but these are not required.
 A 6:1 or 5:1 ratio of red to blue is ideal for boosting yields, but can create stretched plants during Veg and reduce flower quality.
 A red to blue ratio or 2:1 or 1:1 is ideal for keeping stout and increasing resin production.
 Of course individual results will vary based on grower experience, strain, nutrients, environment, etc. Before you purchase and LED grow light, look at the spectral curve to ensure it is what you and your plants desire.

 Image: Kind LED Bar Light 4' Flower B - The 'B' (Micro) Versions contain UV and IR

 The grow light that you choose should depend on the area you want to cover.
 A small 100 watt light may cover less than 4 sq ft, while a large 400 watt light can cover about 12 sq ft.
 Some growers recommend purchasing a larger light, because it is cheaper (watt for watt) and they can always back the light off from the plants if the light radiation is too intense.
 However, this will also reduce the PAR that reaches your plant so may not be ideal.
 Dimmable LED grow lights may be advantageous since the intensities can be dialed down.
 But the best light to buy is the fixture that covers the exact space you need it to cover.
 Assume about 32 watts per square foot of grow space.
 These are actual watts that are drawn at the wall and not LED wattage.

 A larger light will cover a larger area with more even and intense coverage than a smaller light that spreads the light over a greater distance.
 For smaller grows, purchase several lower powered fixtures instead of fewer high powered fixtures for the most even coverage on your plants.